WuerthPhoenix/tornado/tornado/nats_json_collector/README.md

 Tornado Engine through the configured connection type.

 For each topic, you must provide three values in order to successfully configure them:
-- _topics_:  A list of Nats topics to which the collector will subscribe.
+- _nats_topics_:  A list of Nats topics to which the collector will subscribe.
 - *collector_config*:  The transformation logic that converts a JSON object received from Nats into a Tornado Event.
 It consists of a JMESPath collector configuration as described in its [specific documentation](../../collector/jmespath/README.md).